 Knowing regulations without industry context leads to overspending in some areas and blind-spots in others.

 CORE's leaders and personnel have outstanding practical expertise in healthcare and life science.
-They have the process knowledge and technical and engineering understanding from having solved specific sets of problems in the healthcare industry.
-They can map the often abstract and generic regulations to real-world incidents and problems for the client.
+They have the process knowledge and technical and engineering understanding of solving specific sets of problems in the healthcare industry.
+They can map the often abstract and generic regulations to real-world incidents and issues for the client.

 CORE has subject matter experts in financial services (securities, asset management, investment banking, insurance, banking) and healthcare and life sciences (including physicians, hospital owners, and directors).
-CORE experts understand the details of the industry at the cutting edge and are advise clients expertly as their peers on all aspects of governance, operations, regulatory matters, and much more.
+CORE experts understand the industry's details at the cutting edge and are advising clients expertly as their peers on all aspects of governance, operations, regulatory matters, and much more.

 Feel free to download the following papers on cybersecurity in healthcare: